royNiladri/omscs-journey/terms/ml4t.md

 I create Jupyter Notebooks for the class and problem sets for ease of working.
 If published to GitHub private repo (do not publish projects/problem set solutions to public repository as at violates Academic Policies), it is rendered as a formatted notebook.
 Read more about that at [GitHub Blog](https://github.blog/2015-05-07-github-jupyter-notebooks-3/) or [Jupyter Blog](https://blog.jupyter.org/rendering-notebooks-on-github-f7ac8736d686)

-**Important**: Many people run into issues of running on Windows mahine.
+**Important**: Many people run into issues of running on Windows machine.
 I had used Kubuntu 20.04, and students in discussion forum have confirmed that they were able to complete the semester in M1 Mac.
-The class provides a VM that you can use, or use anaconda and isntall the dependencies they list out.
-Also note that for exam, honorlock is used and it will not run on Linux.
+The class provides a VM that you can use, or use anaconda and install the dependencies they list out.
+Also note that for exam, Honorlock is used and it will not run on Linux.
 You'll need a Windows or Mac machine for the exam.
 # Projects
 There were a total of 8 projects in this class.
 In general the complexity increases with each projects, and in some cases, you'll need to write ~10 page reports.
-Most prjects have local testing scripts and have unlimited sumbission to Gradescope tetsing.
+Most projects have local testing scripts and have unlimited submission to Gradescope testing.
 Also note that some projects are cumulative.
 Do not skip one as you might need to use the code from that in multiple later projects.

 Some general things to keep in mind:
 - Start early